 Teaching and training

-We offer teaching and training to a wide range of specialities including trainees in histopathology and forensic pathology.
+We offer teaching and training for a wide range of specialities including trainees in histopathology and forensic pathology.
 There are regular lectures to undergraduates and postgraduates at King’s College London.

 Biopsy and sample analysis